aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Homework_notes.md

     Returns:
         Length of the beam segment inside the pixel disc.
     """
+    # meaning we take the absolute value of what is in between the brackets
     dist = np.abs(np.sum(beam_normals * pix_pos, axis=-1) - beam_dist)
     # Clipping distance to pix_r to simplify length computation.
     dist = np.minimum(dist, pix_r)
+    # here we must be taking the square of all the coordinates in the vector
     intersection_length = 2 * np.sqrt(pix_r**2 - dist**2)

     return intersection_length

 def construct_forward_matrix(beam_normals, beam_dist, pixel_pos, pixel_r):
+    # here we have the description in between triple quotes
     """
     Constructs the forward matrix from beam line parameters and pixel grid parameters.